Small-Bodies-Node/catch-apis/README.md

 CATCH-APIs provide a REST API service that enable a user to search for potential observations of comets and asteroids in wide-field sky survey data.
 This API is designed for use by the Planetary Data System Small Bodies Node (SBN) at the University of Maryland, but it is possible to deploy anywhere with other data sets.
 SBN is the primary archive for the Near-Earth Asteroid Tracking (NEAT) survey, the Asteroid Terrestrial-impact Last Alert System (ATLAS), the Catalina Sky Survey, and Spacewatch.
 CATCH-APIs is one of the primary methods for users to discover scientifically interesting data in those data sets.

-The API is backed by:
+The API uses the following:

 - The [catch](https://github.com/Small-Bodies-Node/catch) and [sbsearch](https://github.com/Small-Bodies-Node/sbsearch) Python libraries, which define how survey metadata is stored and execute the actual searches on the database.
   - The [s2geometry](http://s2geometry.io/) C++ library is used for spatial indexing on the Celestial Sphere.